 The 12 Characters project leverages our years of experience in having difficult conversations into the area of the affects of unravelling of the living web that supports our lives are going to have on us all, especially our capacity to stay engaged and connected to people in challenges.
 The primary impetus for the project is in creating places to talk with neighbours about really challenging issues.
 As with all our work we intend to host this in a ‘seeding’ fashion, encouraging others to to begin to host their own dialogues in their own neighbourhoods.
 To support this we are developing a Hosting Handbook that enables people from all over the world to invite people to come together and share potentially risky and vulnerable conversations to discover how each other experiences the unravelling of our hitherto seemingly stable systems that they are living within.

-Want a 12 Characters Gathering in your Community?
+Want to invite the 12 Characters team to host a Gathering in your Community?

 Want to Host a 12 Characters Gathering yourself?